Mitchelldscott/robotics-handbook/src/introduction.md

 ### Learning Methodology

 This first part of the book provides an overview of probability, linear algebra and differential equations, to get a deeper understanding of these topics readers should use a more in-depth resource.
-The second part of this book is meant to be like [rust-by-example](https://doc.rust-lang.org/rust-by-example/) and provide hands on projects.
+The second part of this book is meant to be like [rust-by-example](https://doc.rust-lang.org/rust-by-example/) and provide hands on mini-projects.

-**A core component of this text is the accompanying series of projects** developed during its creation.
-These implementations (often utilizing Julia, given its suitability for readability and visualization) demonstrate how the theoretical backbone translates into functional robotics and learning systems.

 ## Book Organization